Jamaica storm to 4x100m relay gold as Great Britain grab bronze

 Tokyo Olympics: Jamaica storm to women’s 4x100m relay gold as messy Britain grab bronze

-Jamaica’s win brought yet more glory to Elaine Thompson-Herah with her third gold medal of these Games, as they took the title USA had held since London 2012
+Jamaica’s win brought yet more glory to Elaine Thompson-Herah with her third gold medal of these Games as Britain struggled with their changeovers

-Britain made a mess of the women’s 4x100m with two particularly scruffy changeovers, but their raw pace was enough to take a bronze medal behind the dominant winners Jamaica and USA.
+Britain made a mess of the women’s 4x100m with two particularly scruffy changeovers, but their raw pace was enough to take a bronze medal behind the dominant winners Jamaica and second-place USA.

 Imani Lansiquot set off too early on the second leg and it meant Asha Philip almost ran out of room to pass on the baton.
-Lansiquot’s handover to Dina Asher-Smith was also messy, but the world 200m champion made up ground on the bend and Daryll Neita surged home to secure bronze.
+Lansiquot’s handover to Dina Asher-Smith was also messy, but the world 200m champion made up ground on the bend and Daryll Neita surged home to secure bronze in a time of 41.88 sec, some way short of their national record 41.55 in the heats.

 Jamaica’s win brought yet more glory to Elaine Thompson-Herah with her third gold medal of these Games, having already defended the 100m and 200m double she won in Rio.
-Shelly-Ann Fraser-Pryce got Jamaica off to fast start, and by the time Briana Williams passed to Shericka Jackson they were well clear, leaving Thompson to ease home to win the title that USA had held since London 2012.
+Shelly-Ann Fraser-Pryce got Jamaica off to fast start, and by the time Briana Williams passed to Shericka Jackson they were well clear, leaving Thompson to ease home to win the title that USA had held since London 2012, clocking a national record 41.02.

+The US team of Javianne Oliver, Teahna Daniels, Jenna Prandini and Gabrielle Thomas lacked the star power of years gone by but completed tidier changes than most to finish with silver in 41.45.

+The result provided some solace to Asher-Smith in particular after a frustrating Games in which her preparation was hampered by a hamstring injury.
+She exited the 100m at the semi-final stage and then withdrew from the 200m, but came back a few days later and looked back to her sharp best to help the relay team qualify for the final.
+And she was crucial again here as her pace around the bend helped bring Britain right back into the medal mix, using her natural 200m talents to pull away from the midfield pack.

 Moments later the men’s team won a dramatic silver when Nethaneel Mitchell-Blake was pipped on the line by Italy’s Filippo Tortu.